issuu/ocaml-protoc-plugin/README.md

 end = struct
 ```

-`Protobuf.Reader` and `Protobuf.Writer` is used then reading or
+`Protobuf.Reader` and `Protobuf.Writer` are used then reading or
-writing protobuf data.
+writing protobuf binary format.
 Below is an example on how to decode a message
 and how to read a message.

 ```ocaml